kristopolous/tw/back/README.md

       img
     }

+In the feedback system where you post that you've found something, backlinking it to the thing that led you there is pretty high quality information.

+Having an admin option within the app may be the way to go.
+Does laravel play a role for the financials and dashboard?
+How to quantify gain through app... you can see how many people searched and then successfully bought The follow-thru feature is absolutely crucial

-There should be a way to post anonymously or log in through fb/twitter ... anonymous users have the same session though to prevent spammy abuse.
+There should be a way to post anonymously or log in through fb/twitter/ig? ... anonymous users have the same session though to prevent spammy abuse.

+Traditional RDBMS for accounts - should have followers / friends twitter-like settings optional post-to-twitter (fb? probably not) (ig? maybe?)

-TODO: payment gateway, accounts of paying members email reminders of payment
+TODO: payment gateway, accounts of paying members Intelligence dashboard

+  Create mock data
+  email reminders of payment